guilhem-martin/go-guerrilla-wiki/Configuration-example:-save-to-Redis-&-MySQL.md

 Use the following settings in your config file:

-`SQLInsert` - specifies the columns for the query `SQLValues` - specifies the values, as the name implies.
+`sql_insert` - specifies the columns for the query `sql_values` - specifies the values, as the name implies.